LouisMazel/maz-ui/packages/docs/docs/components/maz-card.md

 To access the link, simply click the card.

 - `href` is the link
-- `href-target` is the behaviour of the link on click
+- `href-target` is the behavior of the link on click
 - You can use `:scale="false"` to remove the scale animation on hover

 <MazCard